Resource controls define how job groups and Agents use network traffic when transferring content.

 Once you have created a resource control, you can specify which users or groups have access to it.
 Users only see the resource controls that are made available to them.
-Users who have access to resource controls must also have access to the job groups or Agents, in order to be able to select them when creating the new resource control.
-For more information on access to resource controls, see Enabling Permissions.
+Users who have access to resource controls must also have access to the related job groups or Agents to be able to select them when applying a new resource control.

 When multiple resource controls are connected to the same job, they are applied according to an order of priority: